Saying Goodbye to Your Child

 It is important to have a memorial service whether you have made the decision to bury or cremate.
 You may choose where to have the service, for example you may have it at the funeral home, at the cemetery or even at your home.
 If you have made the decision to scatter your child’s ashes in a special location, you may have a memorial service, called a committal service at that special location.

 Please include siblings in the memorial service.
 Offer them an opportunity to speak, read a letter or a poem to their brother or sister.
 Encourage siblings to draw a picture or write a letter and allow them to place it in the casket with their sibling.
 Also, choosing a special toy or memorial item from home is helpful.
 Older siblings may want to help carry the casket at the cemetery.
-By including siblings in the service, it will grant them the realization of the death of their baby and also give them special memories they will carry their lifetime.
+By including siblings in the service, it will grant them the realization of the death of their brother or sister and also give them special memories, even though painful, they will carry their lifetime.

 The memorial service can be directed by your clergyman or woman, a staff member of the funeral home or even a friend or family member.
 Please consider a video tape of the service and photographs.
 It may be painful to look at them right away after the death of your child, however, someday you may want to have it available to you.
-Consider songs that you would like to have played, poetry read in memory of your child and even having your child baptized if you are religious and had not yet done so in the hospital.
+Consider songs that you would like to have played, poetry read in memory of your child and even having your child baptized, at any age, if you are religious and had not yet done so.

 Ideas for a Special Goodbye